upyesp/upyesp.org/content/posts/Pi-prompt/index.md

 sudo chmod a+x /usr/local/bin/cpufetch
 ```

-> Note, change your .bashrc to call cpufetch as an alternative to Neofetch, you wouldn't normally call both Neofetch and CPUfetch.
+> Note, change your .bashrc to call cpufetch as an alternative to Neofetch, you wouldn't normally call both Neofetch and cpufetch.

-Change the Pi's `.bashrc`, add a line to call CPUfetch:
+Change the Pi's `.bashrc`, add a line to call cpufetch:

 ```Bash
 sudo nano ~/.bashrc
 ```

-Add this line to the end of `.bashrc` to call Neofetch:
+Add this line to the end of `.bashrc` to call cpufetch:

 ```Bash
 cpufetch